Sir John Morden, 1st Baronet: Foundation of Morden College

 In 1695, after serving two years as Treasurer of Bromley College, a home for clergy widows, he resigned to establish, with his wife Susan – at a cost of £10,000 – his own hospice or almshouse for 'poor Merchants...and such as have lost their Estates by accidents, dangers and perils of the seas or by any other accidents ways or means in their honest endeavours to get their living by means of Merchandizing'.
 Morden College was built (to a design sometimes attributed to Sir Christopher Wren, but largely carried out by Edward Strong, his master mason) on the north-east corner of the Wricklemarsh estate and was intended to house 40 single or widowed men.
 College trustees were drawn from the Turkey Company and since 1884 from the Aldermen of the City of London.
 The building was visited and written about by John Evelyn and Daniel Defoe.
 Evelyn's Diary for 9 June 1695 records:

 "Went afterwords to see Sir Jo: Mordens Charity or Hospital on Black-heath now building for the Reliefe of Merchands that have failed, a very worthy Charitye, nobel building."

 Defoe wrote about the college in his Tour Through Great Britain, published in 1724:

 "It was built by Sir John Morden, a Turkey merchant of London, but who liv'd in a great house at the going off from the heath, a little south of the Hospital, on the road to Eltham.
 His first design, as I had it from his own mouth the year before he began to build, was to make apartments for forty decay'd merchants, to whom he resolved to allow £40 per annum each, with coals, a gown (and servants to look after their apartments) and many other conveniences so as to make their lives as comfortable as possible, and that, as they had liv'd like Gentlemen, they might dye so."

 Sir John Morden died in 1708, aged 86, and was buried in Morden College chapel crypt.
 Created c.
 1717–1725, statues of Sir John and his wife, Lady Susan Morden, adorn the western front of the college.
 The college has since expanded several times and continues its charitable work.
 In October 2023, its newly added day centre, the John Morden Centre, won the Stirling Prize for architecture.

-Apart from the college, Sir John's name lives on in the name of pubs on Brand Street (Greenwich) and Campshill Road (Lewisham), and local street names in the Royal Borough of Greenwich.
+Apart from the college, Sir John's name lives on in the name of pubs on Brand Street (Greenwich) and Campshill Road (Lewisham), and local street names in the London boroughs of Greenwich and Lewisham.